How to Avoid Media Bias When Covering Political News Stories

 A good way to prepare to defend yourself against claims of media bias is to practice making those charges yourself.
 Learn how to scour stories to pick up on terms and ideas that could indicate a point of view.

 If a campaign manager complains about how a story that's unfavorable to the campaign is an example of media bias, point out the more positive stories you have produced.
-You don't owe him an apology, just a reminder that your reporting is balanced.
-Never promise you'll give him a glowing story tomorrow.
+You don't owe them an apology, just a reminder that your reporting is balanced.
+Never promise you'll give them a glowing story tomorrow.

 Voters, who are accustomed to claims of media bias, are often harder to convince if they worship the candidate they believe you unfairly slaughtered.
 Ask them why they believe the story is unfair and gently defend yourself.
 There's no benefit to getting into an argument that you can't win.